-Our Audit Committee is currently composed of Kate Bingham, Janice Bourque and Richard Kender, with Mr. Kender serving as chair of the committee.
-Our Board has determined that each member of our audit committee is financially literate and that each of Ms. Bingham and Mr. Kender is an "audit committee financial expert" within the meaning of SEC regulations and the applicable Nasdaq listing standards.
-The Audit Committee held seven meetings during 2020.
+Our Audit Committee is currently composed of Janice Bourque, Veronica Jordan, and Richard Kender, with Mr. Kender serving as chair of the committee.
+Our Board has determined that each member of our audit committee is financially literate and that Mr. Kender is an "audit committee financial expert" within the meaning of SEC regulations and the applicable Nasdaq listing standards.